Giaco02/Sensor-Calibration-and-Dynamic-Compensation/README.md

 •	By combining static calibration and dynamic compensation, the raw voltage can be transformed into the actual acceleration of the box.

-1. Static Calibration (statica.m)
+1. Static Calibration (t_statica.m)

 The static calibration establishes the relation between the sensor voltage and the displacement of the magnet.

-Data are collected from a controlled static test and stored in an Excel file (t_statica.xlsx).
+Data are collected from a controlled static test.

 A polynomial fit is applied to convert voltage values into displacement values.